patience4711/ESP-READ-P1-METER/README.md

 This program runs on a nodemcu but in future there will be a version for ESP32.

 ## status
-The software has been tested with a fake telegram that is fed to the serial port with a loopback wire.
+The software has been tested with the help of a testpoll at boot.
+Before connect to wifi, this test writes the telegram (when received) and a small log to spiffs.
+So even when there is no wifi at the locastion of the meter, we can see that it works.
+Via the serial console the telegram can be examined and some tests can be done with the file, like decode it.
 That works good so the basic 'engine' is oke.
-I am waiting for a 6-core wire with the rj11 that i ordered.
-Then i can test with my own meter (Sagemcom T210).

 I uploaded the code that takes care of reading the telegram, it explains how this works.